The Voice (American TV series) season 28

 The twenty-eighth season of the American reality television series The Voice premiered on September 22, 2025, on NBC.
 The season is hosted by Carson Daly, who has hosted every season of the show.
 The coaching panel consists of Michael Bublé, who returns for his third consecutive season; Reba McEntire and Snoop Dogg, who return for their fourth and second respective seasons after a one-season hiatus; and Niall Horan, who returns for his third season after last coaching during the twenty-fourth season.

+Aiden Ross was named the winner of the season, marking Niall Horan's third and final consecutive win as a coach.
+Ross' win marks the third time that the first (aired) act to audition would go on to win the entire season, following Todd Tilghman's win in season 18 and Girl Named Tom's win in season 21.
+Horan became the second coach to win three consecutive seasons as a coach, following Blake Shelton's consecutive wins from seasons 2 to 4; however, Horan did not achieve this in consecutive numerical seasons.
+Additionally, Horan became the first coach in the history of the show to win their first three seasons.

 Overview

 Development

 On April 23, 2025, it was announced that Snoop Dogg would return to the panel, after a one-season hiatus, for the twenty-eighth season.
 On May 12, 2025, NBC announced that The Voice was renewed for a twenty-eighth season to air in the Fall of 2025.
 The lineup of coaches was revealed on the show's website.